Awele123/CODSOFT/README.md

-Thus is my first project for my CODSOFT internship.
+This is my first project for my CODSOFT internship.
 Here I havecreated a food product landing page using just HTML and CSS